Author business cards in the digital age? Yes, writers create business cards to simplify communication with their publishers and readers.

-To avoid possible problems, we have prepared some valuable tips for choosing the right picture for your business card.
-So, here they are:
+To avoid potential problems, use these tips to choose the right picture for your business card.

 - Create a stylistic match for your books.
 The most important aspect here is to use a picture that showcases your activity as a writer.
 For example, an illustration of a cartoon character might be very appropriate if you're writing for younger readers.

 - The image size plays a significant role.
-Having found the desired image, you must correctly scale it.
-But here's the catch: since you can't scale all the pictures because they may lose their quality, it is better to pay attention to this part when you're still in the searching phase.
-Otherwise, you will have to deal with blurry and low-quality material.
-You need to choose the sizes so that the picture is visible but does not take up most of the business card.
+After finding your desired image, you must correctly scale it.
+Here's the catch: you can't scale all the pictures because they may lose their quality.
+So pay attention to that when you're in the searching phase.
+Otherwise, you may have to deal with blurry and low-quality material.
+Choose sizes where the picture is visible but do not take up most of the business card.
 20-25% of the total area is optimal.

 - Using a book cover has its pitfalls.
 Taking pride in your published books is excellent, but in the context of a business card, the cover takes up too much space and may distract your readers from the main idea.